Cosmowriters November 25, 2019

 Sam tries to free himself but finds that he is hopelessly attached to the group.
 He must also save two other members who are prone to violence.
 And all are under the influence of a powerful Cardinal who is both saint and sinner.

 In the struggle between good and evil, Sam finds that he is equally attracted to both.
-Finally, truth comes to the rescue when he find escapes to Hollows Corners.
+Finally, the truth comes to the rescue when he escapes to Grover's Corners.